ashutoshmjain/gita/src/how.md

 - You can also navigate by using your keyboard's left and right arrow.
 - On the top right of the page, you can visit its GitHub <i class="fa fa-fw fa-github"></i> repository, where the content of this publication lives.

-## privacy
+## Freedom tech

-Part of the mission [^mission] is to promote freedom  internet.
+Part of the mission [^mission] is to promote freedom of internet.
 Freedom in this context means a reading experience as it was meant to be - Cookies free , Trackers free, Advertising free !

 <div style="padding-left:40px;font-size:0.9em;">

 A publisher can infest webpages with any number of trackers - sometimes unknowingly.
 It is for them to make sure they don't use "plug and play" code such as Google Analytics.
 It saves the readers from hidden profiling and pesky advertisements.
-Privacy is not only a readers' right, it is also a good design choice - it makes pages load faster.
-I was surprised that reputed sites such as cnn.com use as many as 21 trackers !
+Freedom is not only a readers' right, it is also a good design choice - it makes pages load faster.
+I wasn't surprised cnn.com uses as many as 21 trackers !

 ![cnnTrackers](./cnnTrackers.png)

-As a reader, you can configure browsers to block all the cookies.
+As a reader, you can configure browsers to block cookies.
 For example, in Safari press  "command + Comma" for privacy settings.

 ![privacy](./privacy.png)

-However, if you did that , you won't be able to load most of the websites (e.g. facebook or Instagram).
+However, if you did that, you won't be able to load most of the websites (Facebook or Instagram).
 A better compromise is to use "duckduck go" privacy extension.
-It stops trackers (and cookies) that are there for the sole purpose of profiling you, but it allows those that are needed for the functionality of the website.
+It stops trackers (and cookies) that are there for the sole purpose of profiling, but it allows those needed for the application functions.
 Not an ideal case but still the best among available options.

 > As a rule, and design imperative, I don't use any trackers or cookies whatsoever.
 You can test it through "duckduck go" privacy extension.